Studentenverbindung

-Studentenverbindung (/de/) or studentische Korporation, often referred to as Verbindung, is the umbrella term for many different kinds of fraternity-type associations in German-speaking countries, including Corps, Burschenschaften, Landsmannschaften, Turnerschaften, and Catholic fraternities.
-Worldwide, there are over 1,600 Studentenverbindungen, about a thousand in Germany, with a total of over 190,000 members.
+Studentenverbindung (/de/) or studentische Korporation, often referred to as Verbindung, is the umbrella term for many different types of fraternity associations among students in German-speaking countries; these types include Corps, Burschenschaften, Landsmannschaften, Turnerschaften, and Catholic fraternities.
+Worldwide, there are more than 1,600 Studentenverbindungen, about a thousand of which are in Germany, with a total of more than 190,000 members.
 These fraternities are organized by umbrella groups.
-In them, students spend their university years in an organized community, whose members stay connected even after graduation.
-A goal of this lifelong bond (Lebensbund) is to create contacts and friendships over many generations and to facilitate networking.
-The Lebensbund is very important for the longevity of these networks.
+In these fraternities, students spend their university years in an organized community, whose members remain connected after graduation.
+A goal of this Lebensbund (lifelong bond) is to create contacts and friendships over many generations, as well as to facilitate networking.
+The Lebensbund is essential for the longevity of these networks.

-Their autonomous and grassroots democratic Convent is also an important similarity of all student corporations.
-Apart from the Lebensbund and the Convent, every Studentenverbindung also has a so-called Comment (borrowed from French for 'how').
-The Comment is a body of rules that organize various aspects of fraternity life such as the Couleur, academic fencing (Mensur), and general rules of conduct.
+Moreover, all student corporations share an important similarity—their autonomous and grassroots democratic Convent (from the Latin for 'assembly').
+In addition to the Lebensbund and the Convent, every Studentenverbindung also has a so-called Comment (from the French for 'how').
+The Comment is a body of rules organizing various aspects of fraternity life, such as the Couleur, Mensur (academic fencing), and general rules of conduct.

-Fraternities of this particular type are present in Germany, Austria, Switzerland, Belgium, Hungary, Latvia, Estonia, (formerly) German or German-speaking areas and other smaller communities in Europe, and Chile.
-These groups originated in the 19th century when Napoleon occupied the independent states of Germany.
-Fraternities were a way to express nationalism in an era when there was a push for national unity.
-The first fraternity, established in 1812, adopting the colors of a Prussian volunteer military unit.
-In the era of the German Empire, half of male students joined a fraternity.
-In the 1950s, this number had declined to thirty percent.
-Between one and two percent of all current students in Germany are active members of a Studentenverbindung.
-These groups are mostly based in Heidelberg, Marburg, and Tübingen.
-The decline in fraternal membership stems from a perception that these groups are anachronistic, even "stuffy", with right-wing views of manhood.
-In the 21st century, there have been several scandals linking German fraternities to racism and sexism.
-Some fraternities require new members to pass a test on 19th and 20th century German history; German citizenship is also another common requirement.
+Fraternities of this type are present in multiple countries in Europe—Germany, Austria, Switzerland, Belgium, Hungary, Latvia, and Estonia—as well as (formerly) German or German-speaking areas and other smaller communities in Europe, and Chile.
+These groups originated in the 19th century, when Napoleon occupied the independent states of Germany.
+Fraternities were a way to express nationalism during an era of striving for national unity.
+During the era of the German Empire, fifty percent of all male students joined a fraternity.
+During the 1950s, this number had declined to thirty percent.
+Between one and two percent of current students in Germany are active members of a Studentenverbindung.
+These groups are all over Germany, but the largest number of them can be found in Munich with 60 fraternities in total.
+The decline in fraternal membership stems from a perception that these groups are anachronistic, even "stuffy", with right-wing views of masculinity.
+During the 21st century, several scandals have linked German fraternities to racism and sexism.
+Some fraternities require new members to pass a test on 19th- and 20th-century German history; German citizenship is another common requirement.